dfsp-spirit/wal/README.md

 * Converting other images (PNG, JPEG, whatever) to WAL instances and files, including:
   * Mapping the colors of the source image to the most similar colors of the target WAL palette.
 This is done in LAB color space using DeltaE as the similarity measure.
   * Generation of the mipmaps.

+Related Formats and Features:

+* Reading WAD files in the 'WAD2' archive format used by Quake I and related games.
+These are tar-like archive files that hold collections of Quake assets (colormaps, textures in Q1 Mipmap Texture format, console pics, ...).
+Note that some games like Daikatana use a similar, but not identical format and still name their archives WAD files.
+These other WAD-like formats are currently not supported.
+Please open an issue if you need support for them.
+* Extracting WAD archives to a directory.
+* Reading, visualizing, and exporting Q1 Mipmap format textures.
+These are the textures used by Quake I, and they are typically stored directly in the binary maps (BSP files) or in WAD texture archives (see above).
+The Q1 Mipmap Texture format is very similar to the Quake II WAL format.

 ## Installation